Backwards theory supports modelling via invariant manifolds for non-autonomous dynamical systems: Construct a conjugacy with a normal form system

-\item the matrix~$B$ has eigenvalues $\beta_1,\ldots,\beta_n$, possibly complex, with `large' negative real-part bounded above by $\Re\beta_j\leq-\beta<0$\,; \footnote{In principle, the matrices~$A$, $B$ and~\(C\) could also depend upon time~\cite[e.g.]{Chicone97, Aulbach2000, Potzsche2006}.
-When the Lyapunov exponents of the corresponding linear dynamics are near-zero, negative and positive respectively, then the invariant manifolds should still exist and have nice properties---even in the stochastic case~\cite[e.g.]{Boxler89, Arnold03}.
+\begin{assumption} The given separated system~\cref{eqs:stsesde} is to satisfy the following: \begin{enumerate} \item the matrix~$A$ has eigenvalues~\(\alpha_1,\ldots,\alpha_m\), possibly complex, with `small' real-part bounded by \(|\Re\alpha_i|\leq\alpha\); \footnote{In principle, the matrices~$A$, $B$ and~\(C\) could also depend upon time~\cite[e.g.,][]{Chicone97, Aulbach2000, Potzsche2006}.
+When the Lyapunov exponents of the corresponding linear dynamics are near-zero, negative and positive respectively, then the invariant manifolds should still exist and have nice properties.
 However, we focus on the algebraically tractable case when the basic linear operators~$A$, $B$ and~\(C\) are constant.
-Indeed, in constructing nontrivial non-autonomous slow manifolds, the \emph{only} definite example that I recall that has not been based upon constant linear operators is one example by \cite{Potzsche08b}. }
+Indeed, in constructing nontrivial non-autonomous slow manifolds, the \emph{only} definite example that I recall that has not been based upon constant linear operators is just one example by \cite{Potzsche08b}. }